PheromG/Danny.github.io/README.md

 # 1 INTRODUCTION

 ## 1.1 BACK GROUND
 	Exercising has always been a habit of many people around me.
 But all of them knows how expensive it can cost us.
 The average cost of a gym membership is normally around 60$ per month.
 Additionally, the current pandemic takes away the accessibility of public gyms.
-Therefore traditional gyms are unable to
+Therefore traditional gyms are unable to satisfy many user’s needs.
 Exercising using sand bags as extra weight can be very tiring and useless because it is quite heavy and takes a lot of space.
 With the fitny, it acts as a smart weight bag using a air bag friction system installed in a knee/arm guard, which allows for light weight and portability.